-- Adhere to international construction health and safety standards and precaution measures. - Provide health and social training amongst the project team and in the community. - Make effort to ensure that the construction team and their families meet regularly (monthly).
+• Adhere to international construction health and safety standards and precaution measures.

+- Provide health and social training amongst the project team and in the community. - To provide health and social training for the project team and in the community which include HIV/AIDs and Covid awareness training. - Make effort to ensure that the construction team and their families meet regularly (monthly).